stocnet/.github/profile/README.md

 ## 🙋‍♀️ Upcoming workshops

-- 20-24 January 2025: 15th Winter School on Longitudinal Social
+- 20-24 January 2025: *15th Winter School on Longitudinal Social
 Network Analysis* that will take place at the *University of Groningen* (The Netherlands) in the week of *20-24 January 2025*.
 This consists of a three-day introductory course followed by a two-day *Advanced Siena Users' Meeting (AdSUM-2025)* that includes a Master Class opportunity for in-depth consultation related to your data sets and/or work-in-progress.
 Teachers will be *Christian Steglich* and *Tom Snijders*.
 See  https://steglich.gmw.rug.nl/workshops/Groningen2025-call.htm
-- 18-20 February 2025: Online livestream workshop "Introduction to longitudinal social network analysis using RSiena".
+- 18-20 February 2025: Online livestream workshop *Introduction to longitudinal social network analysis using RSiena*.
 See https://instats.org/seminar/longitudinal-social-network-analysis2.
 Teacher will be *Tom Snijders*.
 ## :information_desk_person: Contributions